-Regarding the SCAR Inlet ice shelf tributaries, the small glaciers (basin B12 to B15) were approximately in balanced state, whereas Flask (B16) and Leppard (B17) glaciers showed a moderate mass deficit.
-The total mass balance of the SCAR Inlet glaciers, based on TDM SEC analysis, was -0.54 ± 0.38 Gt a-1 in 2011 to 2013 and -0.58 ± 0.38 Gt a-1 in 2013 to 2016.
-As for the calving glaciers to the Larsen A and B embayments, the mass balance was less negative than during the period 2001 to 2008 ($B_n = -1.37$ Gt a-1) reported by Scambos et al. (2014).
+Regarding the SCAR Inlet ice shelf tributaries, the small glaciers (basin B12 to B15) were approximately in balanced state, whereas Flask (B16) and Leppard (B17) glaciers had-showed\a moderate mass deficit.
+The total mass balance of the SCAR Inlet glaciers, based on TDM SEC analysis, was $B_n = -0.54 \pm 0.38$ Gt a-1 in 2011 to 2013 and $B_n = -0.58 \pm 0.38$ Gt a-1 in 2013 to 2016.
+As for the calving glaciers to the Larsen A and B embayments, the loss rate was lowermass balance was less negative than during the period 2001 to 2008 ( $B_n = -1.37$ Gt a-1) reported by Scambos et al. (2014).

-The slowdown of flow velocities and decline in mass depletion between 2011 and 2016 coincided with periods of continuous coverage by ice mélange (a mixture of icebergs and bergy bits, held together by sea ice) and sea ice in the pro-glacial fjords and bays.
-After several summers with open water (excluding summer 2009/10), a period of permanent coverage by ice mélange and sea ice commenced in Larsen B embayment in winter 2011 and in PGC and Larsen A embayment in winter 2013.
+The slowdown of flow velocities and decline in mass depletion between 2011 and 2016 coincided with periods of continuous sea ice-coverage by ice mélange (a mixture of icebergs and bergy bits, held together by sea ice) and sea ice in the pro-glacial fjords and bays.
+After several summers with open water (excluding summer 2009/10-when sea ice persisted), a period of permanent coverage by ice mélange and sea ice eover in front of the glaciers commenced in Larsen B embayment in winter 2011 and in PGC and Larsen A embayment in winter 2013.
 Observations and modelling of seasonal advance and retreat of calving fronts of Greenland outlet glaciers indicate that the buttressing pressure from rigid ice mélange is principally responsible for the seasonal variations (Walter et al., 2012; Todd and Christofferson, 2014; Amundson et al., 2016).
 Whereas for Greenland outlet glaciers ice mélange usually breaks up in spring, coinciding with ice flow acceleration and increased calving, the observations in the Larsen A and B embayments show persisting ice mélange and sea ice cover over multiyear periods.
 The cold water of the surface mixed layer in the western Weddell Sea favours sea ice formation and the persistence of sea ice during summer.